-A leaflet on collaboration with SME Support, Japan

-A leaflet on collaboration with JETRO

-Various Information Tools for Micro/Small Businesses Expanding Overseas

-We support businesses that seek to expand overseas by providing useful information tools on overseas expansion, such as case studies of overseas expansion using online, etc. as well as information on points to consider when engaging in the export business.

-Collection of Case Studies on Overseas Expansion

-There are various challenges to be addressed and points to be considered when a company expands business overseas.
+A leaflet on collaboration with JETRO Various Information Tools for Micro/Small Businesses Expanding Overseas We support businesses that seek to expand overseas by providing useful information, such as booklets containing questionnaire research and case studies about cross-border e-commerce, as well as work notebooks outlining key points for export.
+Collection of Case Studies on Overseas Expansion There are various challenges to be addressed and points to be considered when a company expands business overseas.
 The case study collection includes examples of businesses that have actually overcome these challenges describing how they addressed and solved them.
 In addition, it also includes feature articles on timely topics that are trending concerning overseas expansion.

-The environment for business dealings with overseas companies has changed dramatically as a result of the COVID-19 pandemic.
-Under such circumstance, this collection presents information on businesses that are making various efforts to conduct business dealings as smoothly as in the past.
-The collection also features transactions conducted under the new normal conditions.

-Key Points of the Export Business

-This pamphlet is for new entrants to the export business and contains the key points they need to know and examples of common problems according to the processes of the export business.
-Key Points of the Export Business summarizes points that should be kept in mind step-by-step (preparation, negotiation, transportation, settlement) and can be used to resolve issues.
+In recent years, the e-commerce environment, where products and services are sold across borders via the Internet, has expanded greatly.
+We offer a range of case study examples and advice from micro/small businesses aggressively meeting the challenges of cross-border e-commerce as the business environment has changed significantly due to the COVID-19 pandemic.
+We also offer special features containing the results of a questionnaire about cross-border e-commerce.

+Collection of Case Studies on Overseas Expansion Export Notebook This workbook is for businesses planning to export.
+It contains key points for launching an export business, export practices, as well as space for notes.
+This notebook summarizes most things from initial information-gathering to points to consider on export operations, it helps businesses to lay out and organize any issues.
-Useful Information That Supports Overseas Expansion (JFC Website)

-The JFC website has information that is useful to businesses expanding overseas such as information about exports and case studies on overseas expansion.
+Export Notebook Useful Information That Supports Overseas Expansion (JFC website) The JFC website has information that is useful to businesses expanding overseas such as information about exports and case studies on overseas expansion.